khalidnass/medium-first-package/README.md

-# medium-upload-pypi
+# medium-first-package
-Used for my Medium article on how to upload a Python module to PyPi
+Used for my Medium article on how to open-source a Python package and upload it to PyPi